 5. iMessage and FaceTime

-No travel app list wouldn’t be complete without including Skype.
+No travel app list would be complete without including Skype.
 It’s the one communication app that has been around the longest and it likely still has the highest adoption rate worldwide when compared to any of the other apps available for overseas communications.

 If you don’t have Skype installed or if you want to be able to call your computer, you can get a Skype To Go number.
 This includes an answering service for when you’re away and you can even send texts from your purchased number in a manner similar to Google Voice.